internet-trains/ottd-rest/README.md

 # ottd-rest
-Simple OpenTTD GameScript HTTP Binding with a Flask Microservice.
+Simple OpenTTD GameScript HTTP Binding and Game Logger with a Flask Microservice.

+Have you ever found OpenTTD's in-game stats to be insufficient and inaccessible?
+This piece of software aims to fix that.
+Stats are collected continuously, and saved to a database of your choice.
+Stats are are also accessible via HTTP endpoints.

 ## Installation
 ### Prerequisites